luvhimbi/venda-learn/README.md

 ---

 ## 🎨 Design Philosophy
 Venda Learn uses a **Premium Slate & Amber** palette.
-Every interaction is designed to feel alive, with subtle micro-animations and smooth transitions that respect user focus. **Note: No purple colors are used in the platform design.**
+Every interaction is designed to feel alive, with subtle micro-animations and smooth transitions that respect user focus.

 ---
 *Built with ❤️ for the Venda Community.*